CURRENT GALLERY LECTURES

 The Gallery Lectures are a fun and relaxing way to share Susan’s knowledge on the history of jewellery.
 The Gallery opens and 10.30am and coffee is served from 10.45 until 11.15 when Susan will present the lecture for an hour and then lunch is served.
 The Gallery is open for you to see the current jewellery collections and chat with Susan about valuations or the redesigning or repairing of any jewellery you may have or a particular item you may be looking for.

 Time 10.45am – 2pm Price £36/person

-including coffee on arrival and a light sandwich lunch with glass of Prosecco or cold soft drink
+including coffee on arrival and a light sandwich lunch with a complimentary glass of Prosecco or cold soft drink

 The Gallery can be hired for your own private event – ask Susan or Maggie for more details

 A Modern Twist – The Jewellery Market Since the 1980’s